 The panel provided moderate-weak overall contrast ratings for this viewpoint.
 These ratings are due to the distant view of the lake becoming obscured, the distance of the Facility components to the viewer, and the generally compatible form and scale of the Facility.
 Although briefly visible, the Facility Substation is at such a distance and well screened and backdropped by existing vegetation, so it is mostly 'absorbed' into the landscape from this viewpoint.
-Contrast rating worksheets completed by the panel are included in Attachment 6.
-Simulations representing views from this viewpoint with proposed landscaping9 is included in Attachment 7.
+Contrast rating worksheets completed by the panel are included in

-8 The first simulation illustrates no mitigation landscape screening.
+9 The first simulation illustrates no mitigation landscape screening.
 The second simulation illustrates the growth of the landscaping at 5 years after installation.